Skip to content

 Methods

-Various cancers have lately been employed as therapeutic targets.
+Various miRNAs have lately been employed as diagnostic and therapeutic targets in different cancers.
 This prospective study included untreated pediatric neuroblastoma (NB) patients.
 In the discovery phase, global miRNA profiling was done using next-generation sequencing (NGS) on biopsy tissue samples of NB patients.
-In this phase, the top expressing miRNA was identified and chosen for further validation as circulating miRNA in blood samples of a different set of NB patients by real-time polymerase chain reaction (PCR).
+In this phase, the top expressing miRNAs were identified and chosen for further validation as circulating miRNA in blood samples of a different set of NB patients by real-time polymerase chain reaction (PCR).

 Results